jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

 (2) Every person who hunts or kills game, or during any open season has in his or her possession any game, otherwise than in terms of a notification, commits an offence against this Act and is liable on conviction to the penalty set out in section 67E(3).
 (3) In any prosecution for an offence that the defendant has in his or her possession a number of game in excess of the number specified in a notification, it is a defence if the defendant proves that the excess game were taken by some other person or persons and all the game in the possession of the defendant have affixed or tied to the game a label on which the following particulars are legibly written:
-  (a) the names and addresses of the persons by whom the game were taken; and (b) the numbers of the licences to hunt or kill game held by those persons; and (c) the name of the Fish and Game Council by which those licences were issued; and (d) the date or dates on which the game were taken.
+  (a) the names and addresses of the persons by whom the game were taken; and (b) the numbers of the game licences held by those persons; and (c) the name of the Fish and Game Council by which those game licences were issued; and (d) the date or dates on which the game were taken.

 ### 17 Hunting or killing in game areas